fengyuanchen/cropper/README.md

 - The size of the cropper inherits from the size of the image's parent element (wrapper), so be sure to wrap the image with a visible block element.

-- The outputing cropped data bases on the original image size, so you can use them to crop the image directly.
+- The outputed cropped data bases on the original image size, so you can use them to crop the image directly.

 - If you try to start cropper on a cross-origin image, please make sure that your browser supports HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes), and your image server supports the `Access-Control-Allow-Origin` option.